iTools security-analysis

 parameter

---import-parameters <IMPORT_PARAMETERS> the importer configuation file
+--import-parameters <IMPORT_PARAMETERS> the importer configuration file

 --limit-types <LIMIT-TYPES> limit type filter (all if not set)